guozhong-li/guozhong-li.github.io/_pages/about.md

 My research focuses on **efficient and scalable learning**, spanning **modeling, indexing, compression, and reasoning** over dynamic, high-dimensional data, aiming to capture long-range and multimodal dependencies while supporting downstream tasks such as classification, clustering, forecasting, retrieval, and error-bounded compression with both efficiency and effectiveness.
 I pursue this goal through advances in **shape-based learning**, **efficient transformers**, **symbolic indexing**, **graph-driven representations**, and **unified frameworks for large-scale temporal reasoning**.

-To realize this vision, my work contributes to the following four directions:
+To realize this vision, my work contributes to the following five directions:

 - **Efficient Temporal Understanding**
   Shape-based models and instance profile techniques are developed to enable scalable and explainable time series analysis.